 To understand how these two kinds of probation work, let's talk... more

-Written by attorney Michael Howard, about 3 years ago.
+Written by attorney Michael Howard, over 3 years ago.

 What is deferred adjudication probation (also called deferred probation or non-adjudicated probation) and how does it work in Texas?
 How does deferred differ from regular probation?
 What... more

 Written by attorney Robert Tuthill, over 5 years ago.

 "Deferred Adjudication" In short, Deferred Adjudication is a type of probation.
 A defendant is placed on a probation for a certain period of time.
 If the probation is successfully... more

 Written by attorney Jodi Soyars, over 2 years ago.